NHSDigital/record-a-vaccination-guidance/app/records.md

 {% include 'guide-contents.njk' %}

-All users can access the Records section.
-This is where you can view, edit or delete a vaccination record created in RAVS by your organisation.
+All users can access the Records section, where you can view, edit or delete a vaccination record created by your organisation.

 ## Finding a record